Are you sure you want to delete this comment? It cannot be undone. |

 Our female boxer dog Dusty has pancreatitis so i decided nothing but the best for Dusty.. it didnt matter what the cost.
 Nothing worked.. our vet suggested Chappie.. i wont even say what my reaction was...
 Well..
 Dusty is now loving life.. loves the stuff.. she cant get enough and she is looking great... so have an open mind... its not always about price ðŸ˜Sara Hodkinson Jack Mitchell •one year ago

 Many years ago my mums westie had diabetes and was having food from the vet.
 She saw a different vet on one occasion who told her to feed chappie and save some money.
 The dog lived well into her teens, despite the diabetes.
 I have had my dog on all kinds of expensive foods and even now cook for him myself but always had chappie in for after any upset tummy’s.
 I decided recently to save time and cost for cooking myself that I would give him a mix of my food and chappie and he love it.
 Does whiff a bit though lol.
-He also gets the odd extra bit of a good quality high meat kibble if he’s done a lot of exercise.Dolores Webb •one year ago
+He also gets the odd extra bit of a good quality high meat kibble if he’s done a lot of exercise.Dolores Webb •2 years ago

 300 - 350g according to the tinArriane cook •2 years ago